ChristinaManara/Feature-Engineering-with-PySpark/README.md

 The objective of this assignment is to implement a distributed system that handles csv data, applies transformations and feature engineering and persists them in parquet format.
 The system should consist of the following two modules:

- Markup : 1.
-A distributed file system (Hadoop cluster) where the csv dataset-file will be stored and the resulting parquet files will be persisted.
+1. A distributed file system (Hadoop cluster) where the csv dataset-file will be stored and the resulting parquet files will be persisted.
 2. A spark cluster that will run on top of Hadoop and will process the csv data in order to generate new features that will be stored in parquet files.

 ## Description